 Through the years, Louisiana has published catalogues, books and booklets.
 With Louisiana Revy, Louisiana Magazine and other publications related to the museum, Louisiana is one of the largest art publishers in Denmark.

-A NEW GUIDE TO THE MUSEUM
+A GUIDE TO THE MUSEUM

 LOUISIANA GUIDE is an introduction to the museum’s history, architecture, collections, exhibitions and other activities.
 The guide is written by Louisiana’s director, Poul Erik Tøjner, and is richly illustrated.